Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario3.md

 ### End

-You can open notebooks in order to check their construction but they are not executable as it is specified at the beginning of this document.
+You can open notebooks in order to check their construction but they are not executable because adaped data import steps are not generated, and more broadly they are generated as a base product for the user to work on, not as a final product.

 ### Conclusion